Mirando City, Texas

 Mirando City is a census-designated place (CDP) in Webb County, Texas, United States.
-It is three hundred eighty-four miles southwest of Houston.
+It is approximately 30 miles east of Laredo and 130 miles southwest of Corpus Christi.
 The population was 166 at the 2010 census.
 The town gets its name from Nicolás Mirando, a Spanish land grantee.
 The population of Mirando City was highest in 1929, at an estimated 1500.

 The peyote cactus thrives in and around Mirando City and nearby Oilton, and is a clandestine source of income for residents.
 Peyoteros have harvested peyote in Mirando City for over a hundred years.

 Mirando City was the center of the South Texas Oil Boom, launched in 1921 by the industrialist Oliver Winfield Killam of Laredo.

 History

 O. W. Killiam established the community in 1921.
 Charles A. Ingersoll, known as Bob, was an early wildcatter oilman in Webb County.
 Ingersoll brought in the first gusher....the kanoka #1 in the Schott pool.

 Geography

 Mirando City is located at 27°26′26″N 98°59′57″W (27.440631, -98.999170).